OrangeTungsten/Fi5-IoT-Module/Device config.md

 Flashing firmware and communication with PC is done via PC_PORT.
 USB-to-UART converter should be used.
 Use of ESP32 programmer is recommended.
 Wiring should be conducted as on the image:
 -
-Device features a programming button FLASH_BTN (SW1), which should be  during the be
+Device features a programming button FLASH_BTN (SW1), which should be activated during the upload.